DaySmart/daysmart-cdk-constructs/packages/cdk-routing-split/README.md

 # Welcome to your CDK TypeScript Construct Library project!

 You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`CdkMultiApplication`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK Construct Library that includes a construct (`CdkRoutingSplit`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The construct defines an interface (`CdkMultiApplicationProps`) to configure the visibility timeout of the queue.
+The construct defines an interface (`CdkRoutingSplitProps`) to configure the visibility timeout of the queue.

 ## Useful commands